emma-community/terraform-provider-emma/docs/resources/spot_instance.md

   Select an available hardware configuration for the spot instance.
   Select or create an SSH key for the spot instance using the emma_ssh_key resource.
   Select an operating system using the emma_operating_system data source.
-  Choose one of the cloud network types: multi-cloud, isolated, or default.
+  Choose one of the cloud network types: multi-cloud, isolated or default.
 Choose the multi-cloud network type if you need to connect compute instances from different providers.
   Select or create an security group for the spot instance using the emma_security_group resource.
 You may choose not to specify a security group.
 In this case, the spot instance will be added to the default security group.
   A price field of a spot instance is not required.
   The spot instance market operates on a bidding system.
 Your specified price acts as your bid in this market.
 If your bid is higher than the current spot price, your instance request will likely be fulfilled.
 However, if the market price exceeds your bid, your instance may not be launched or could be terminated if already running.